astropy/astropy/docs/nddata/nddata.rst

-Provided that the world coordinate system (WCS), units, and shape match, two :class:`~astropy.nddata.nddata.NDData` instances can be added or subtracted from each other, with error propagation, creating a new :class:`~astropy.nddata.nddata.NDData` object::
+Provided that the world coordinate system (WCS), units, and shape match, two :class:`~astropy.nddata.nddata.NDData` instances can be added or subtracted from each other, with uncertainty propagation, creating a new :class:`~astropy.nddata.nddata.NDData` object::

     ndd3 = ndd1.add(ndd2)